 Bicycling on sidewalks in the City of Monterey is prohibited in certain areas (mostly downtown) where “signs are in place giving notice thereof,” per Section 22-12 (click here).
 Two places where you’ll see such signs, as of 7/17/15, are at the intersection of Alvarado and Polk (indicating no bike riding on sidewalks along Alvarado Street) and on Calle Principal at Jefferson, by Copy King (indicating no bike riding on sidewalks along Calle Principal).

 The Alvarado Mall is the brick passageway, north of Del Monte Avenue, that runs between Custom House Plaza and Portola Plaza.
 About a decade ago, there were “No Bike” signs on the Alvarado Mall.
 The signs were removed by the City because Alvarado Mall is an important passageway between downtown and the waterfront for people who bike.
 The related ordinance is still on the books Section 20.-48.4 (click here) but will be updated in conjunction with the Monterey on the Move Plan.
 Just fyi, the “No Skate or Skateboard” signs remain due to the noise factor of skates and skateboards on the brick pavers.

 See “Where the plazas are in the City of Monterey” for more about sidewalk riding on the city’s plazas, and on the Alvarado Mall.

 For additional City of Monterey code on bicycling, refer to Section 22-12 click here.

 As elsewhere in Monterey County, the City of Monterey generally encourages riding in the roadway, not on the sidewalk.

 Municipal code indicates, “No person shall ride a bicycle upon any sidewalk.”

-(For additional PG regulations related to bicycling, click here.)
+For additional Pacific Grove regulations related to bicycling, click here.